 With effect from 1 August 2007, the salary bar would be set at five pay points above the prevailing starting salary and would be adjusted automatically whenever there is a change in the starting salary in the future.
-A serving untrained Assistant Primary School Master/Mistress without a break in service is subject to the salary bar of MPS Point 22 or the highest salary bar point he/she has ever experienced in the appointment as Assistant Primary School Master/Mistress, whichever is the higher. (updated on 1 September 2008)
+A serving untrained Assistant Primary School Master/Mistress without a break in service is subject to the adjusted salary bar or the highest salary bar point he/she has ever experienced in the appointment as Assistant Primary School Master/Mistress, whichever is the higher.